Data-driven learning for the Mori-Zwanzig formalism: a generalization of the Koopman learning framework: Numerical experiment

 To investigate further into the $\Delta$-dependence smoothing of the discrete memory operators, we calculate $\bfvO_\Delta^{(\ell)}$, $\ell \ge 1$ with $\Delta=0.01$, $0.1$, and $0.2$.
 Note that the smallest $\Delta=0.01$ corresponds to the smallest time resolution $\delta=0.01$, which we used to compute the continuous-time operators.
 To properly scale and compare their behavior, we need to scale the discrete operators by $\Delta^ {-2}$.
 The first scaling $\Delta$ comes from the fact that for a fixed physical memory timescale, a larger $\Delta$ comes with fewer snapshots in the discrete sum of the past history.
 Another way to understand this scaling is that $\bfvO$ in Eq.~\eqref{eq:dGLE} is analogous to $-\bfvK(s) \dd s$ in Eq.~\eqref{eq:GLE}, and the scaling comes from $\Delta \sim \dd s$.
 The second scaling comes from the fact that the discrete operators map the system forward to $\Delta$.
 We present the scaled operators, $\Delta^{-2} \bfvO^{(\ell)}_\Delta$ on the same figure \ref{fig:Omegas-and-K}, which shows that when $\Delta=\delta=0.01$, the calculated discrete-time operator by Algorithm \ref{alg:2} converges to the continuous-time kernel calculated using continuous-time Algorithm \ref{alg:1}.
 The smoothing as we increase $\Delta$ can also be observed.
+With this comparison, we recommend the discrete-time formulation as it requires less inputs but achieves comparable results of the continuous-time formulation which needs estimation of $\dot{\bfvC}(0)$ and $\ddot{\bfvC}(0)$, when the time separation $\Delta$ is set equal to the fine discretization $\delta$ of the continuous-time model.